December 13, 2013

 The following students are banner bearers:

-Ashley Daggs, an animal science major from Killeen and Theresa Graf, an agricultural communications major from Momence, Ill., College of Agricultural Sciences & Natural Resources; Sarah J. Armanovs, an architecture major from Dallas, College of Architecture; Timothy Robert Allen, a Spanish and biochemistry major from Bellaire, College of Arts & Sciences; Layne Thomas Kight, a marketing major from Alvarado, Rawls College of Business; Haley L. Arrington, a multidisciplinary studies major from Irving, College of Education; Alejandro M. Briseno, a civil engineering major from Las Cruces, N.M., Whitacre College of Engineering; Juan David Coronado, a history doctoral student from Edinburg, Graduate School; Kimberly E. Lundberg, a chemistry and math major from Lubbock; Sarah C. Miller, an arts and letters major from Lubbock; Niki N. Parikh, a university studies major from Lubbock, Honors College; Kelbi Jade Callaway, a human sciences major from Shallowater, College of Human Sciences; Elizabeth Michelle Bohm, an advertising major from Giddings, College of Media & Communication; Michelle Renee Sanchez, a university studies major from Austin, University Studies and Caitlin Lystle Flaherty, a music major from Austin, College of Visual & Performing Arts.
+Ashley Daggs, an animal science major from Killeen and Theresa Graf, an agricultural communications major from Momence, Ill., College of Agricultural Sciences and Natural Resources; Sarah J. Armanovs, an architecture major from Dallas, College of Architecture; Timothy Robert Allen, a Spanish and biochemistry major from Bellaire, College of Arts and Sciences; Layne Thomas Kight, a marketing major from Alvarado, Rawls College of Business; Haley L. Arrington, a multidisciplinary studies major from Irving, College of Education; Alejandro M. Briseno, a civil engineering major from Las Cruces, N.M., Whitacre College of Engineering; Juan David Coronado, a history doctoral student from Edinburg, Graduate School; Kimberly E. Lundberg, a chemistry and math major from Lubbock; Sarah C. Miller, an arts and letters major from Lubbock; Niki N. Parikh, a university studies major from Lubbock, Honors College; Kelbi Jade Callaway, a human sciences major from Shallowater, College of Human Sciences; Elizabeth Michelle Bohm, an advertising major from Giddings, College of Media & Communication; Michelle Renee Sanchez, a university studies major from Austin, University Studies and Caitlin Lystle Flaherty, a music major from Austin, College of Visual and Performing Arts.